Quickstart

 How to enable sandboxing with Seatbelt or bubblewrap?

 Sandboxing is an isolation layer that prevents Claude Code from accessing files and networks outside the authorized perimeter.
 Seatbelt is the native mechanism on macOS, bubblewrap on Linux.
-Sandboxing reduces the attack surface by 85% according to Anthropic benchmarks (2025).
+Sandboxing reduces the attack surface by 85% benchmarks (2025).

 Which sandbox for which system?